tetrateio/lula/docs/getting-started/configuration.md

 The constant's keys should be in the format `.const.<key>` and should not contain any '-' or '.' characters, as this will not respect the go text/template format.

+> [!IMPORTANT]
+> Due to viper limitations, all constants should be referenced in the template as lowercase values.

 #### Variables

 A sample `variables` section of a `lula-config.yaml` file is as follows: